Social Media APIs in 2026: Developer's Guide to Every Platform

 Plan weeks for review, not days.
 Meta is consistent but not fast, and any AI-related disclosure adds another round.

 The headline gotcha: 25 posts per 24 hours per Business Account, rolling window.
 This caps multi-account agency workflows hard.
+For the full cost picture (App Review timelines, the BUC rate-limit formula, and third-party scraper pricing), see my Instagram API pricing breakdown.

 Facebook Graph API